Polydile/dile-top-message/README.md

 </script>
 ```

-Another possibility is to simply call the openMessage() method, giving the message with the method
+Another possibility is to simply call the openMessage() method, setting the message in the method parameter.

 ```html
 <dile-top-message id="msgElement"></dile-top-message>